kyrylo-sovailo/benchmark/README.md

 All data is included, you are welcome to play with the configuration of the visualizer.
 The current result was produced with `../create_graphics.py --reverse --inverse --relative-slowest`.

 ### Goal
-The benchmark is a combined benchmark that strives to capture a performance of a balanced program.
+The benchmark is a combined benchmark that strives to capture a performance of an average and reasonably-written program.
+The "reasonable" code is defined as code that:
+ - Stays readable
+ - In particular, accesses structure members by names rather than by index
+ - Stays native, does not delegate the task to other programming languages
+ - Does not use assembler optimizations
+ - Does not use hardware acceleration
+ - Uses standard I/O (one exception)
+ - Does not use multithreading (one exception)

 The execution time is affected by:
  - Raw speed
  - Efficiency of memory management
  - Efficiency of standard library